bejoyjon/Miscelleaneous_documentation/Statistical thinking/measures.md

 Using multiple sample averages to estiamte population average.
 Used when accuracy needs to be high, but needs large sample set.

 ### p-value

+### Standard Deviation and Correlation (relationship "closeness" within one dataset and between two datasets)

+# FAQs
+### Does combining multiple statistics like mean, median and mode make for a better estimate?
+E.g. does taking the weighted average of the 3 give a better result than individually?